-Refund of rent on the exercise of a break clause
+Refund of Rent on the Exercise of a Break Clause

-Kerseys we regularly act for both landlords and tenants on the grant of new leases.
+At Kerseys we regularly act for both landlords and tenants on the grant of new leases.
 One of the key points that we look at during any grant of a lease is how and when the lease can be brought to an end.

 The break clause will usually also include a number of conditions that must be satisfied for the lease to come to an end.
 In respect of break clauses triggered by the tenant, the most common requirements are that the rent is paid up-to-date and the tenant gives vacant possession of the property.

 Most leases will require that rent is paid either monthly or quarterly and that it is paid in advance.
 Case law has made it clear that the tenant is not allowed to apportion the rent and only pay it up to the break date.
-Therefore, for the tenant to be up-to-date with the rent, it must have paid all of the rent for the current month/quarter.
+Therefore, for the tenant to be up-to-date with the rent, the tenant must have paid all of the rent for the current month/quarter.

 The answer is: ‘no’, not unless the lease expressly provides for the landlord to refund any overpayment.

-Case law makes it clear that a provision entitling a tenant to reclaim any rent and other outgoings that relate to the period after the lease has ended will not be implied into a lease.
+That a provision entitling a tenant to reclaim any rent and other outgoings that relate to the period after the lease has ended will not be implied into a lease.
 As a result, it is important to ensure that any such clause is negotiated by the tenant and agreed prior to the lease being entered into.

 We have specialist lawyers in our commercial property team who are experienced in negotiating with tenants or landlords to ensure the most favourable terms are achieved in a lease in the best interests of our client.